hermeznetwork/docs/docs/introduction/glossary.md

 Thee root node is called the exit root, and it summarizes the state of the Exit Tree.

 ## Exit & Withdrawal
-In order to tranfer funds from L2 account to ethereum account two separate transactions are invoked.
+In order to transfer funds from L2 account to ethereum account two separate transactions are invoked.
 The first transaction is Exit, where funds are transferred to a smart contract.
 The second transaction is Withdrawal.
 If conditions are met, Withdrawal can be instant.
 If funds to be withdrawn exceed certain limits, the Withdrawal is delayed until transaction is cleared.

 ## zk-Rollup
 A zk-Rollup is a layer 2 construction  which uses the Ethereum blockchain for data storage instead of computation.